Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Movement Disorders/Parkinson's.md

 If not exhibited, then ***consider other alternativ diagnosis*** If not responding to treatment, ***then consider other alternative diagnosis***

-Can have loss of autonomic nervous syst
+Can have loss of autonomic nervous system, leading to **orthostatic hypotension**:
+1. Occurs in 20% to 60%
+2. More common with levodopa treatment

 > [!Important]
 - No imaging or blood test